towczare/test_remote/05_coverage-tests/README.md

 If I am saving 2 PLN each week for next 100 days, I should save `28 PLN` and so on...
 ```
 3. More advance version should allow to estimate savings in long term based on ROI percentage value.
+Assume it is ROI value assigned to given period:
 Example:
 ```
-If I am saving 10 PLN each week for next 10 years, and put it on 3% bank saving account I should save `6055.46 PLN`
+John is saving 100$ each month instead spending it on cigaretes and invest it with ROI equal to 1%/month How much money do he get after 5 years?
+1 month - he puts 100$ on account
+2 month - he gets 101$ from first month and puts another 100$ on account, so he has 201$ for now 3 month - he gets 203,01$ from previous months and puts another 100$, so now he has 303,01$ 4 month - he gets 306,04$ from previous months and puts another 100$, so now he has 406,04$ 5 month - he gets 410,10$ from previous months and puts another 100$, so now he has 510,10$ ...
+60 month - he gets 8248,63$ from previous months and puts another 100$, so now he has 8348,63$
 ```
-Check out this online calculator which might help you to develop right solution [https://financialmentor.com/calculator/latte-factor-calculator](https://financialmentor.com/calculator/latte-factor-calculator)